learn-co-curriculum/other-hash-methods-code-along/README.md

 ## Code Along: Manipulating Nested Hashes

 You'll be coding your solution to this challenge in `lib/values.rb`, `lib/keys.rb`, and `lib/min.rb`.
-We have a nested hash of grocery item.
+We have a nested hash of grocery items.

 ```ruby
 groceries = {